Jonathan Katz: Career

 Dr. Katz originally aired on Comedy Central from 1995 to 2002, and starred Katz as a professional therapist whose patients were chiefly other comedians and actors.
 He received a Primetime Emmy Award for his work on the show in 1995 for Outstanding Voice-Over Performance.
 He has also created the show Raising Dad in 2001.
-His voice can also be heard in the animated series Home Movies, a show with many ties to Dr. Katz, as well as on the Adult Swim animated comedy series Squidbillies where he performed uncredited voice-overs as "The Rapist" in Season 2 and as the Holodeck Therapist in Season 5.
+His voice can also be heard in the animated series Home Movies, a show with many ties to Dr. Katz, as well as on the Adult Swim animated comedy series Squidbillies where he performed uncredited voice-overs as "The Rapist" in season 2 and as the Holodeck Therapist in season 5.
 During that time, in 1999, he then signed an overall development deal with Paramount Network Television.

-In 2007, Katz joked to Blast Magazine entertainment editor Bessie King about the success of his Comedy Central show and the recent release of the full series on DVD.
-"I’m so proud of that work and I’m a compulsive name dropper, [but] when I did a movie with Ice Cube over the summer I said...I hope my best work is not behind me but if it is, I’m glad it's Dr. Katz," he said.
+In 2007, Katz joked to d entertainment editor Bessie King about the success of his Comedy Central show and the recent release of the full series on DVD.
+"I'm so proud of that work and I'm a compulsive name dropper, [but] when I did a movie with Ice Cube over the summer I said...I hope my best work is not behind me but if it is, I'm glad it's Dr. Katz," he said.
 In 2007, he released a stand-up album titled Caffeinated.
 In 2009, he can be seen (or heard) as Freezy, the Burl Ives-inspired animated snowman star of Turbocharge: The Unauthorized Story of the Cars, a comedy biopic about The Cars, which Katz narrates throughout.

 In 2011, he starred as Jon Gold on the web series Explosion Bus created by Tom Snyder and co-developed with Katz, Snyder and Tom Leopold.
 In the spring of 2012, Katz taught a theater class at Brandeis University in Short Form Comedy.
 On September 3, 2014, Katz appeared on Ken Reid's TV Guidance Counselor Podcast.

+Personal life

+As a young man, Katz dated Valerie Velardi, who later became the first wife of Robin Williams.

+Katz went on to marry his current wife, Susan (born 1955), with whom he has two daughters: Julia (born 1983) and Miranda (born 1992).

+His paternal grandfather, Bernath Katz, immigrated from Budapest, Hungary.